Symbolic Learning of Interpretable Reduced-Order Models for Jumping Quadruped Robots: Results

 \subsection{Go1 Real World Results}

 Given the scarcity of real-world compared to simulated data, we first train the model on simulation data with added noise and then subsequently fine-tune it on the few-sample real-world dataset.
-Fig.~\ref{fig:real_plots} illustrates the model's ability to replicate a jump on the hardware, comparing joint angles and CoM positions and orientations.
+Fig.~\ref{fig:real_plots} illustrates the model's ability to replicate a jump on the hardware, and Table~\ref{tab:result} reports the prediction error.